 Invalid SAML Signature

 The SAML assertion from the identity provider has an invalid signature.
-If you're the administrator, please ensure you configure the SSO Connector to use the correct SAML certificate for the identity provider.
+If you're the admin, please ensure you configure the SSO Connector to use the correct SAML certificate for the identity provider.

 The identity provider metadata and the SSO connector variable DASHLANE_SSO_SAML_IDP_CERTIFICATE are mismatched.

 Sometimes this is caused by the XML file being opened in IE, which can add extraneous data when copying the page within IE.